autistic-symposium/blockchains-security-toolkit/advanced_expert/attack_reviews/top_immunefi_vulnerabilities/cronos.md

 6. Data: variable-length binary data payload.
 7. v,r,s: the three components of the original EOA's ECDSA digital signature.

-* The Ethermint's chain perform state transitions by using `MsgEthereumTx`.
+* The Ethermint's chain performs state transitions by using `MsgEthereumTx`.
 This message provides the relevant transaction data elements and wraps an Ethereum transaction as an SDK message.
 * When transactions are consumed in Ethermint, they pass via a sequence of handlers.
 The `AnteHandler` is one of these handlers, and it's in change of conducting preliminary message execution business logic such as fee payment, signature verification, and so on.
 It only applies to transactions conducted through the Cosmos SDK.
 Because the EVM handles the same business logic, Ethereum routed transactions will be unaffected.

 <br>